marianabolinaga/final-project-stsci6020-2025/README.md

 2. Open 'final.project.Rmd' in RStudio
 3. Knit the file to generate the report (HTML or PDF)
 4. You can download the dataset used [U.S. Airbnb Open Data] from Kaggle (https://www.kaggle.com/datasets/kritikseth/us-airbnb-open-data/data)
+5. ***Note, written analysis report is on separate PDF on the repository ("Final Report Stats.pdf"

 # Requirements
 Install the required R packages with the following code: